1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - Armentières (52 bns, 37 sqns, Turpin Hussards 4 sqns, artillery) at Quedlinburg

 - Bercheny Hussards 1 sqn in Kassel

 - Polleresky Hussards 4 sqns in the Duchy of Lüneburg

 With Halberstadt occupied, Richelieu did not consider any additional operations and remained idle.
-He informed Paris that it was impossible to take his winter-quarters in the region, complaining about the conditions of his troops and claiming that his army urgently needed some rest to be in good conditions for the campaign of the next year.
-Richelieu also wrote to Soubise, explaining him the danger to confront the war-hardened Prussian army led by Frederick just to prevent it from crossing the Elbe.
-In his opinion, the advantage of such an operation did not outweigh the risks.
+He informed Paris that it was impossible to take his winter-quarters in the region, complaining about the conditions of his troops and claiming that his army urgently needed some rest to prepare for next year’s campaign.
+Richelieu also wrote to Soubise, warning him of the danger of confronting the war-hardened Prussian army led by Frederick just to prevent it from crossing the Elbe.
+In his opinion, the advantages of such an operation did not outweigh the risks.

 Soon French detachments extended their incursions up to the Altmark, even crossing the Elbe downstream of Magdeburg and raising contributions in the Priegnitz.

 As instructed by Frederick, Ferdinand tried to negotiate a ceasefire with Richelieu.
-If successful, he had to march as fast as possible to Wittenberg.
+If successful, he was to march as fast as possible to Wittenberg.

 On October 4, the remnants of the Garrison Regiment IX de La Motte, who had defended Geldern, finally reached Magdeburg.
-On the way, most soldiers had deserted.
+On the way there, most soldiers had deserted.

 On October 5, Cumberland quit Stade, leaving his army behind.

 On October 6, Richelieu received the king's authorisation to finalize the Convention of Kloster-Zeven.